HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 If we use a named variable in a named operation group, the actual data referred to by the variable depends on the position where the operation group is called or included.
-As a result, the operation group and the different variable collection visible to the it when using it together make up different closures.
+As a result, the operation group and the different variable collection visible to it when using it together make up different closures.

 See the following HVML code fragment and the comments: